bixycler/UniinfoNotes/pages/Mind Jungle.md

 							- replace straight quotes `"..."` with curly quotes `“...”`
 							  collapsed:: true
 								- ((66602f61-b849-41a9-bdb8-ec91b96adaec)) ((6716110a-1a05-4c87-93b3-fa9f0db22ba9))
-								- This has been done by Markdown-It's `typographer: true`.
+								- This has been done by Markdown-It's `typographer: true` in [smartquotes.mjs](https://github.com/markdown-it/markdown-it/blob/master/lib/rules_core/smartquotes.mjs).
 								- We implement our own function `convertQuotes()` to handle our markdown source in Logseq.
 						- markdown → HTML: using [markdown-it](https://github.com/markdown-it/markdown-it)
 						- ((6720c0a4-0294-4065-8016-9853e2a04475)) using [DocRaptor](https://docraptor.com/)